BigDataBiology/argNorm/docs/index.md

 The `resistance_to_drug_classes` column will contain ARO numbers of the broader categories of the drug classes in the `confers_resistance_to` column (`ARO:3000007` for `beta lactam antibiotic` in the previous example).

 **Resource requirements**: argNorm takes a few seconds to run (even for 1,000s of input genes) and requires only _ca_ 200MiB of RAM.

-### argNorm Preprint
-**You can read the preprint detailing argNorm here: https://eprints.qut.edu.au/252448/**

-If you use argNorm in a publication, please cite the preprint:
-> Ugarcina Perovic S, Ramji V et al. argNorm: Normalization of Antibiotic Resistance Gene Annotations to the Antibiotic Resistance Ontology (ARO).
-Queensland University of Technology ePrints, 2024.
-DOI: https://doi.org/10.5204/rep.eprints.252448 [Preprint] (Under review).

 ## Supported ARG annotation tools and databases